Copyright law of Japan: Lobbying influence

-Criminalization of illegal downloading
+Criminalization of downloading

 The Japanese copyright law has been accused of being increasingly harsh and restrictive on consumers in recent years, with disproportionate penalties for downloading.
-Following lobbying by the RIAJ in June 2009, an amendment made it illegal to download copyrighted material uploaded without the author's permission effective from 2010.
+Following lobbying by the RIAJ, in June 2009, the copyright law was amended to make it illegal to download copyrighted material uploaded without the author's permission, effective from January 1, 2010.
 However, no criminal penalties were defined until October 2012, when starting from then, illegally downloading music and movies can be punished by a fine of 2 million yen and imprisonment of 2 years.
-An emergency statement made by academics, lawyers, and experts and severe concern over an "Internet atrophy", causing the amendment to be shelved.
+An emergency statement made by academics, lawyers, and experts and severe concern over an "Internet atrophy", causing an amendment to expand the criminal penalties for downloading to other categories to be shelved.

-However, an amendment in June 2020 criminalized the illegal downloading of manga, magazines and academic texts, despite copying short excerpts and accidentally copying from illegal sources being allowed as a compromise, effective on January 1, 2021.
+However, an amendment in June 2020 criminalized the downloading of manga, magazines and academic texts from illegal sources, despite copying short excerpts and accidentally copying from illegal sources being allowed as a compromise, effective on January 1, 2021.
 Operating a "leech site", which links or index sites that provide links to infringing content, also became punishable with 5 years imprisonment or a fine of 5 million yen.
-These restrictive amendments have spawned outcry from internet blog Techdirt, which said that the increasingly restrictive penalties in the copyright law violate Article 37(1) of the Penal Code, which states that "An act unavoidably performed to avert a present danger to the life, body, liberty or property of oneself or any other person is not punishable only when the harm produced by such act does not exceed the harm to be averted".
-The limitation of short excerpts and unintentional downloading has been unclear and the penalties for "leech sites" have been criticized as disproportionate for merely linking to copyrighted material.
+These amendments have spawned outcry from internet blog Techdirt, which said that the increasingly restrictive penalties in the copyright law violate Article 37(1) of the Penal Code, which states that "An act unavoidably performed to avert a present danger to the life, body, liberty or property of oneself or any other person is not punishable only when the harm produced by such act does not exceed the harm to be averted".
+Techdirt described the limitations on short excerpts and unintentional downloading as "unclear" and also criticized the penalties for linking to "leech sites" as disproportionate for merely linking to copyrighted material.